Skip to main content

 where: input

-response_message: "🚨 BLOCKED - Toxic content detected."
+response_message: "🚨 Toxic content detected and blocked"

 parameters: